Victor-Le-Codes/LLDroneInterface/README.md

 git clone https://github.com/PX4/Firmware.git --recursive
 ```

-### If using WSL, cut everything from the "Firmware" directory and paste it under the "PX4-Autopilot" directory made earlier
+### You may need to cut everything from the "Firmware" directory and paste it under the "PX4-Autopilot" directory you created earlier.

+### If using Windows 11 and Ubuntu 22.04 via WSL, under the Windows file explorer:

+1. Navigate to the Linux panel, which is located towards the bottom of the Navigation Panel

+2. Click "Ubuntu-22.04"

+3. Go to home >> *user_folder* >> PX4-Autopilot >> Firmware

+4. Cut everything from the Firmware Directory and paste it into the PX4-Autopilot you made previously

+5. Proceed below to build the PX4 Gazebo Simulator

+### If you are using Ubuntu 22.04 running natively on the computer, using the Files app:

+1. Go to home >> PX4-Autopilot >> Firmware

+2. Cut everything from the Firmware Directory and paste it into the PX4-Autopilot you made previously

+3. Proceed below to build the PX4 Gazebo Simulator

-### Then proceed with the below
+### Then proceed with the below to make the PX4 Gazebo simulator

 ```
 ./Tools/setup/ubuntu.sh --no-sim-tools --no-nutty